A Letter To Parents on How to Use this Course

 The full course is designed to be used in the order presented.
 This mini-course is an excerpt from the middle of the course.

-Movies that are chosen may have themes and situations that are controversial or that may be uncomfortable in your family.
+The movie that is chosen may have themes and situations that are controversial or that may be uncomfortable in your family.
 Please read the reviews from Common Sense Media that we have included in the lessons.

 About the Grammar Component

-Each grammar lesson has a unit test.
-You can check your student's progress with Khan Academy with these tests.
+Each grammar lesson has a unit quiz.
+You can check your student's progress with these quizzes.